twhpcedu/acalsim/src/qemu-acalsim-sst-linux/GETTING_STARTED.md

 # Getting Started with Linux SST Integration

-This guide walks you through setting up and running your first Linux-based QEMU-ACALSim-SST simulation.
+This guide walks you through setting up and running your first Linux-based QEMU-ACALSim-SST simulation **entirely within the acalsim-workspace Docker container**.

 ## Overview